The Tissue Viability Service is a nurse-led specialist support and advisory service.

 FK1 5QE

 Phone: 01324 673747 – This is an automated service.
-If a Call handler is unavailable please leave a message and we will get back to you.
+If a member of staff is unavailable please leave a message and someone will get back to you.

 Email: fv.tissueviability@nhs.scot